phamcongthuy/challenge/index.markdown

 Winners will be selected via a two-step process:

-**25 finalists will be selected by an evaluation committee**: LA2050 will nominate an evaluation committee comprised of community members and experts to review and score applications.
-The evaluation committee will select 25 finalists—five in each goal category.
+<del>**25 finalists will be selected by an evaluation committee**: LA2050 will nominate an evaluation committee comprised of community members and experts to review and score applications.
+The evaluation committee will select 25 finalists—five in each goal category.</del>

 **5 winning proposals will be selected by the public**: The public will vote on the finalists.
 The activations in each goal category that receive the most votes will be announced as the winners.